cboard-org/cboard-io/_posts/2017-12-05-open-source-communication-board.md

 ## With a little help from my friends

-I immediately started searching online for programmers who would like to join the adventure, I was so lucky to find Akshat Gupta, Amberley Romo and Martin Bedouret [to name a few](https://github.com/shayc/cboard/graphs/contributors), who all helped make this a reality and from which I have learned a lot.
+Immediately I started searching online for developers who would like to join the adventure, I was so lucky to find Akshat Gupta, Amberley Romo and Martin Bedouret [to name a few](https://github.com/shayc/cboard/graphs/contributors), who all helped make this a reality and from which I have learned a lot.

 ![Cireha](/images/cireha-group-outside.jpg)